syntek-lang/docs/spec/grammar/syntactic/expressions/binary-expression.md

 - Arithmetic
 - Logical

-The left- and right-hand side of `is` and `is not` must be a number, boolean, or null.
+The left- and right-hand side of `is` and `is not` must be a number or boolean.
 The left- and right-hand side of `is less than` and `is greater than` must be a number.

 The left- and right-hand side of an arithmetic binary expression must be a number.